Mon - Sun10:00 - 17:00

 FAQ

-• Hamlet Highlights are short live performances of selected scenes from Shakespeare’s Hamlet, as well as newly written and even improvised scenes performed by actors at Kronborg Castle – the place that inspired the tragedy.
+• Hamlet Highlights are short live performances of selected scenes from Shakespeare’s Hamlet, as well as newly written and even improvised scenes performed by actors at Kronborg Castle – the home of Hamlet.

 • The scenes are performed in the ballroom and in the castle courtyard.
 However, we reserve the right to make changes, so please check the day’s schedule with locations on the board in the courtyard upon arrival.
 Or ask one of our friendly castle hosts.